 At 50 pounds and offering a coverage area of 56 feet, Sakrete Polymer Sand is a great value in comparison to many of today’s more advanced, pricier options.
 It works nearly as well but cost a fraction of the price, making it popular budget-friendly polymer sand for a variety of paver projects.

-3. Alliance Gator Polymeric “Super” Sand – Best Polymeric Sand for Instant Results
+3. Alliance Gator Polymeric “Super” Sand – Best Polymeric Jointing Sand

 Alliance Gator Polymeric “Super” Sand has a tough name to live up to, but it dies exactly that.
 Ideal for everything from patios and pool decks to driveways and footpaths, this premium joint stabilizing sand is a favorite amongst in-the-know contractors for a variety of reasons.